Published on March 1st, 2023 by Aristofanis Papadatos

 KLA Corporation is a supplier to the semiconductor industry.
 The company supplies process control and yield management systems for semiconductor producers such as TSMC, Samsung and Micron.
 KLA was created in 1997, through a merger between KLA Instruments and Tencor Instruments, and has grown through a range of acquisitions since then.

-KLA Corporation reported its first quarter (fiscal 2022) earnings results on October 27.
-The company reported revenues of $2.1 billion for the quarter, which represents an increase of 35% compared to the prior year’s quarter.
-This revenue growth rate was stronger than what the analyst community had expected, as KLA’s top line beat the analyst consensus by $40 million.
-KLA’s solid revenue performance can be explained by the fact that semiconductor companies have increased their investments into manufacturing capacity thanks to ongoing strong chip demand.
+KLA Corporation reported its first quarter (fiscal 2023) earnings results on October 26.
+The company reported revenues of $2.72 billion for the quarter, which represents an increase of 31% compared to the prior year’s quarter.
+This revenue growth rate was stronger than what the analyst community had expected, as KLA’s top line beat the analyst consensus by $120 million.
+KLA’s solid revenue performance can be explained by the fact that many semiconductor companies have increased their investments into manufacturing capacity thanks to ongoing healthy chip demand.

 Click here to download our most recent Sure Analysis report on KLAC (preview of page 1 of 3 shown below):